 There are four primary types of Life Insurance:

 - Life Cover (also known as Term Life Insurance) protects your family against unforeseeable financial burden if you were to pass away unexpectedly, by providing them with a lump sum payment

-- Total and Permanent Disability (TPD) Insurance provides a lump sum benefit should you become permanently disabled as a result of illness or injury, which then causes you the inability to return to work
+- Total and Permanent Disability (TPD) Insurance provides a lump sum benefit should you become permanently disabled as a result of illness or injury

 - Trauma Insurance (also known as Recovery Insurance) provides cover if you are diagnosed with a specified illness or injury, such as a stroke.
 If this was to occur, Trauma Cover provides a financial safety net for you and your family, allowing you to focus on recovery